Newport County Gilded Age Trail

 Along this trail you'll visit these summer cottages and museums depicting the lifestyles of America's Gilded Age

 Louis XIII-style castle designed by Richard Morris Hunt for Oliver H.P.
 Belmont.
-Exhibits a full-size gold Coronation Coach and one of the largest collection of antiques and treasures in Newport .
-The only Newport mansion with owners in residence.
+Exhibits a full-size gold Coronation Coach and one of the largest collections of antiques and treasures in Newport.
 Open to the public since 1957.
-Furnishings from 33 European and Oriental countries and from the 20th centuries.
-Wed-Mon, 12 p.m.-5 p.m.
-657 Bellevue Avenue , Newport ; 401-846-0669; www.belcourtcastle.com
+Furnishings from 33 European and Asian countries and from the 20th century.
+657 Bellevue Avenue, Newport; 401-846-0669; www.belcourtcastle.com

-A National Historic Landmark.
-Newport's most palatial summer residence was built (1893-1895) for Cornelius Vanderbilt by Richard Morris Hunt.
-The symmetry of design, opulence and lavish use of alabaster, marble, mosaics, and antique woods rival the magnificent northern Italian Renaissance palaces after which it was modeled.
-The 70-room mansion overlooks the Atlantic Ocean .
+A National Historic Landmark, Newport's most palatial summer residence was built (1893-1895) for Cornelius Vanderbilt by Richard Morris Hunt.
+The symmetry of design, opulence and lavish use of alabaster, marble, mosaics and antique woods rival the magnificent northern Italian Renaissance palaces after which it was modeled.
+The 70-room mansion overlooks the Atlantic Ocean.
 Children's cottage.
 Decorated for Christmas in December.
-Apr-Dec, 9 a.m.-5 p.m.
+April-December, 9 a.m.-5 p.m.

 The Breakers Stable & Carriage House